spotfiresoftware/spotfire-mods/tools/mods-dev-server/README.md

-# Mods development server by TIBCO Spotfire®
+# Mods development server by Spotfire®

-With [Spotfire Mods](https://tibcosoftware.github.io/spotfire-mods/), you can include custom visualizations in your Spotfire® applications much faster by integrating JavaScript visualizations.
+With [Spotfire Mods](https://spotfiresoftware.github.io/spotfire-mods/), you can include custom visualizations in your Spotfire® applications much faster by integrating JavaScript visualizations.
 Create your own visualizations that look and feel like the native Spotfire visualizations, and that leverage the built-in capabilities of Spotfire.

 This package is a simple web server with the aim to speed up mod development.
 It mimics the behavior of the Spotfire Mods sandbox.
-It is the default server used by the developer examples in the [Spotfire Mods GitHub repository](https://github.com/TIBCOSoftware/spotfire-mods).
+It is the default server used by the developer examples in the [Spotfire Mods GitHub repository](https://github.com/spotfiresoftware/spotfire-mods).

 Invoke the following command from a `package.json` script to start the server: